-The five questions we ask about services and what we found We always ask the following five questions of services.
-We asked the following question(s).
-Are services safe?
-No action We found that this practice was providing safe care in accordance with the relevant regulations.
+The five questions we ask about services and what we found

+We always ask the following five questions of services.

+We found that this practice was providing safe care in accordance with the relevant regulations.

 The practice had systems and processes to provide safe care and treatment.
-The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.

 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.

 Staff were qualified for their roles and the practice completed essential recruitment checks.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
-The practice had suitable arrangements for dealing with medical and other emergencies.
+However, some improvements were required.

 Are services effective?
+No action

-No action We found that this practice was providing effective care in accordance with the relevant regulations The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as great and professional.
+We found that this practice was providing effective care in accordance with the relevant regulations

+The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as professional, excellent and efficient.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.

 Are services caring?

-No action We found that this practice was providing caring services in accordance with the relevant regulations.
-We received feedback about the practice from 13 people.
+We found that this practice was providing caring services in accordance with the relevant regulations.

+We received feedback about the practice from 31 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were caring, attentive and compassionate.
+They told us staff were friendly, caring and courteous.

 They said that they were given helpful, detailed and clear explanations about dental treatment and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.

 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.